Asymmetric Simple Exclusion Process with open boundaries and Quadratic Harnesses: Abstract

 \section{Abstract}

-We show that the joint moment generating function of the stationary measure of a finite state asymmetric exclusion process with open boundaries can be expressed in terms of joint moments of a Markov processes called quadratic harness.
+We show that the joint probability generating function of the stationary measure of a finite state asymmetric exclusion process with open boundaries can be expressed in terms of joint moments of Markov processes called quadratic harnesses.
 We use our representation to prove the large deviations principle for the total number of particles in the system.
-We use the generator of the Markov to show how explicit formulas for the average occupancy of a site arise for special choices of parameters.
+We use the generator of the Markov process to show how explicit formulas for the average occupancy of a site arise for special choices of parameters.
 We also give similar representations for limits of stationary measures as the number of sites tends to infinity.

 \arxiv{This is an expanded version with additional details that are omitted from the published version.}